agiratech/best-practices/Blockchain/Solidity.md

 - Using upgradable contracts with a proxy setup is advised.
 This way we can keep upgrading our contract without losing the funds that we stored.
 Use `delegatecall` in a proxy contract for upgrading contracts overtime.

 - Here we have a proxy contract that holds the funds and other data.
 The proxy contract holds the address of the implementation contract which has the functional logic.
 When we upgrade the logic all we need to do is replace the implementation contract address with new contract address in the proxy contract.

+- UUPS is preferred proxy to be used. (at the moment)

 ## Final Tips